Regulatory actions for Oct. 24, 2025

 Oct.
 24, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Edge Medical, Neuraxix, Terumo.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Annji, Apotex, Biocon, Halia, Heidelberg, Merck, Myosin, Sanofi.

 Briefs